Life is Rum

 By Amy Willis

 What are mind-body problems?
 Are they problems of science?
 Philosophy?
 Economics?
 Theology?
 The latest EconTalk guest, science writer John Horgan, calls them the problem of who we are, the very problems posed by human nature.
-This week’s conversation explores these questions and more, getting to heart of what it really means to be human.
+This conversation explores these questions and more, getting to heart of what it really means to be human.

-Horgan discusses his new book, Mind-Body Problems with host Russ Roberts, which is a series of profiles of nine individuals (including economist Deirdre McCloskey) demonstrating how people’s personal experiences influence their perspectives.
+Horgan discusses his book, Mind-Body Problems with host Russ Roberts, which is a series of profiles of nine individuals (including economist Deirdre McCloskey) demonstrating how people’s personal experiences influence their perspectives.
 (P.S.
 Horgan’s book is also available in its entirety online at zero price… Take advantage!)
 Horgan ultimately concludes that what we need to really explore the connection between mind and body is freedom, yet “”freedom means different things to different people.”

 1- How does science limit our freedom and personal identity, according to Horgan?
 What does he mean when he says, “I see that our effort to figure out what reality is and what we are as being in this tension with our desire for freedom.”